 - 1. Comment lines start with an "" (asterisk), - 2.
 There is a VARIABLES section that lists one line for each variable: - 3.
-Its name, lower bound, an initial value, its upper bound, and its type, C(ontinuous), B(inary), I(nteger) or S(emi-continuous).
+Its name, lower bound, an initial value, its upper bound, and its type, C(ontinuous), B(inary),

+I(nteger) or S(emi-continuous).
 A variable name must start with one of A-Z. Remaining characters must be one of A-Z, 0-9.
 Case does not matter (e.g., X1 is the same as x1).
-Names may have up to 255 characters. - 4.
-There is an OBJECTIVES section that lists the name for the objective row and its type, LS_MIN or LS_MAX.
-This section also lists the instructions to compute the objective in postfix or Reverse Polish notation. - 5.
-There is a CONSTRAINTS section that lists the name of each constraint and its type, L, G, E, or N for less-than-or-equal-to, greater-than-or-equal-to, equal-to, or not-constrained, respectively.
+Names may have up to 255 characters.

+4. There is an OBJECTIVES section that lists the name for the objective row and its type, LS_MIN or LS_MAX.
+This section also lists the instructions to compute the objective in postfix or Reverse Polish notation.

+5. There is a CONSTRAINTS section that lists the name of each constraint and its type, L, G, E, or N for less-than-or-equal-to, greater-than-or-equal-to, equal-to, or not-constrained, respectively.
 This section also lists the instructions to compute the constraint in postfix or reverse Polish notation.
 Name conventions for constraints and objectives are the same as for variable names.

-The instructions specify the operations to be performed on a LIFO(Last In First Out) stack of numbers.
-The instructions are of three main types:
+The instructions specify, in Reverse Polish form, the operations to be performed on a LIFO(Last In First Out) stack of numbers.
+The instructions are of four main types:

-- 6. Put(PUSH) a number on to the top of the stack, - 7.
-Put(PUSH) the current value of a variable on to the top of the stack, - 8.
-Perform some arithmetic operation on the top k elements of the stack and replace these k numbers with the result.
+- a) Put(PUSH) a number on to the top of the stack, - b) Put(PUSH) the current value of a variable on to the top of the stack, - c) Perform some arithmetic operation on the top k elements of the stack and replace these k numbers with the result. - d) Special constraint functions such as SOS, POSD, or ALLDIFF.